-Link Oregon is the non-profit consortium of five founding members: The State of Oregon through its Enterprise Information Services (EIS) and Oregon’s four research universities—Oregon State University (OSU), OHSU, Portland State University (PSU) and the University of Oregon (UO) serving Oregon’s public and non-profit sectors.
+Link Oregon is a federally tax-exempt 501(c)(3) Oregon non-profit organization, a consortium of the State of Oregon through its Office of Enterprise Information Services (EIS) and the state’s research universities—Oregon State University, OHSU, Portland State University, and the University of Oregon, which provides high-speed, fiber-optic broadband connectivity to our state’s public and non-profit sectors.
 We also work with an ecosystem of community and commercial collaborators to build and maintain our systems and services.

 For Research, Education, & Government

-Link Oregon draws on the vision and public-service mission of the State of Oregon EIS as well as on the research needs, academic resources, and networking expertise of its four university-research members—and particularly upon that of UO’s former Research and Education Network of Oregon (NERO) which has merged with Link Oregon.
+Link Oregon draws on the vision and public-service mission of the State of Oregon EIS as well as on the research needs, academic resources, and networking expertise of its four university-research members—and particularly upon that of University of Oregon’s former Research and Education Network of Oregon (NERO) which has merged with Link Oregon.

 In alignment with our founding members and its community and commercial collaborators, Link Oregon will deploy an extensive, secure network with the information-carrying capacity to conduct and manage research and process the data generated within the public and non-profit sectors.
 This effort extends to statewide to organizations serving all Oregonians—particularly in the areas of education and health care—during the current pandemic as well as longer-term.